 If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you.
 Read our full disclosure here.

 First of all, new customers get free shipping on their first order.
-So this is a great way to try out the site without shelling out the $4.95 shipping fee.
+So this is a great way to try out the site without shelling out a shipping fee.